NoNotNotes/Yuubi/content/B419/PRELIM.md

 4. **Incompetence**: a lack of ability or legal qualification to be fit to discharge required duties.
 This is a ground for revocation and suspension of the certificate of registration.
 The nature of crime is further discussed later in this page.

-**Nurses**, **nurse trainees**, and **nurse volunteers** are expected to be accountable for their practice, and should exercise utmost caution, critical thinking, and independent judgement to prevent incurring liabilities. **Nursing aides** must be supervised and limited in scope of responsibility as delegated by the nurse.
+**Nurses**, **nurse trainees**, and **nurse volunteers** are expected to be accountable for their practice, and should exercise utmost caution, critical thinking, and independent judgment to prevent incurring liabilities. **Nursing aides** must be supervised and limited in scope of responsibility as delegated by the nurse.

 **Nursing students** are not permitted to perform professional nursing duties.
 They must be supervised, and are only given assignments at their level of training experience and competency.
 Guidance, orientation, and assessment is required to minimize errors.
 ### Negligence